Michael Maloney (art dealer)

-Michael Maloney (born 1950) is a Los Angeles-based art appraiser and art dealer.
-He owned and operated the Michael Maloney Gallery in Santa Monica, California (1985–90) and Maloney Fine Art in Culver City, California (2006–16), and since 1998 has pursued a career as an art appraiser and private dealer in Los Angeles and New York.
+Michael Maloney (born 1950) is a Los Angeles-based art dealer and appraiser.
+Maloney began his career in 1980 with seasonal galleries in Provincetown, followed by a full-scale operation in Santa Monica, CA where he owned and operated the Michael Maloney Gallery (1985–90).
+He later worked with Gagosian Gallery in New York and served as Director of 20th Century Art at Butterfield & Butterfield (now Bonhams) in California from 1995 to 2000.
+From 2005 to 2017 he operated Maloney Fine Art in Culver City.
+Since then, he has worked independently as a private dealer and appraiser for leading private collectors, museums, and arts institutions across the United States.

 Maloney represented and exhibited a wide range of internationally established and then-emerging artists, including John Baldessari, Jean Michel Basquiat, Travis Collinson, Jeff Colson, Donald Judd, Roy Lichtenstein, Robert Mapplethorpe, Kim McCarty, Robert Motherwell, Joel Otterson, Ed Ruscha, Malick Sidibé and Andy Warhol.
 The two galleries and their exhibitions were written about in many publications, including the Los Angeles Times, Art in America, Artillery, LA Weekly, and Huffington Post, among others.